zerotier/libzt/docs/zt_sdk.md

 The general idea is this:
 	1) Your application starts.
-	2) The shim initializes inside a separate thread of your app.
+	2) The shim and ZeroTier service initializes inside a separate thread of your app.
-	3) Your app can now reach anything on your virtual network.
+	3) Your app can now reach anything on your virtual network via normal network calls.

 It's as simple as that!